rapid7/insightconnect-plugins/plugins/active_directory_ldap/help.md

 #### Move Object

-Move an Active Directory object from one organizational unit to another
+This action is used to move an Active Directory object from one organizational unit to another

 ##### Input